39 E. Colfax St.

 Formerly referred to as Station 18, Station 85 is the oldest fire station in Palatine, and is currently the fire department administrative and headquarters station.
 The shift commander is stationed here 24 hours a day and responds in Battalion 8 from this station to all major incidents in Palatine.

-The administrative staff is available Monday through Friday, generally between the hours of 0830-1630.
-The Fire Chief, Deputy Chiefs, and our administrative assistant can be contacted directly at this station during these operating hours.
+The administrative staff is available Monday through Friday, generally between the hours of 8:00am-5:00pm.
+The Fire Chief, Deputy Chiefs, and our Management Analyst can be contacted directly at this station during these operating hours.

 Tower 85 is a 2013 Spartan ERV tower ladder.
 It has a 100' main aerial device equipped with platform, over 200' of ground ladders, a PTO generator and a 6-bottle, high-pressure air cascade system.
 A pre-piped waterway on the aerial supplies a master stream device that can flow over 1,000 gallons per minute.
 In addition to fires, Tower 85 responds to any specialized rescue incident, and consequently this vehicle carries additional tools and equipment.
 Some of this includes Genesis hydraulic extrication equipment with preconnected reels mounted in the front bumper for vehicle crashes, Paratech air lift bags, stabilization struts, jacks, an extensive selection of saws and forcible entry tools, a thermal imaging camera, and self-contained breathing apparatus.
 This unit, like all of our apparatus, is equipped with a selection of Advanced Life Support medical equipment.